-The Lesson today teaches us once more that there is a vast difference between Pharisaic "righteousness" and true righteousness.
+The Lesson today teaches us once more that there is a vast difference between what the Pharisees taught as "righteousness" and true righteousness.

-Jesus warned that the hypocrites who loved public ostentation would receive their reward in full from the men who see them.
+Jesus warned that they generally were hypocrites who loved public ostentation and would receive their reward in full from the men who see them.
 They would have no other reward, other than that praise of men which they sought.
 The Father however, 'sees' or 'knows' the heart, and He will judge the motive for every act.

-We will now examine some barometers of righteousness, understanding that the way we treat certain things of this world shows the true state of our soul.
+We will now examine some tests of righteousness, understanding that the way we treat certain things of this world shows the true state of our soul.
 Our behavior reveals whether we are among the 'saved' or among the 'lost'.